Overview of The Restoration House

 *The entire process can take up to 4-6 weeks depending on the number of applicants and openings.

-- If you are an individual submitting a referral and/or self referring please click here.
+If you are self-referring or referring another individual please click here.